Megan Beyer: Awards and past community service

 Beyer received two Emmy nominations and a Virginia Associated Press award for her work at WTVR in Richmond.
 In May 2008, she was commencement speaker at Blue Ridge Community College.
 Her lifelong involvement in civic affairs includes service on the boards of the Virginia-Israel Commission; the Woodlawn Plantation; the Athenaeum, an historic property in Alexandria, Virginia; Prevent Blindness Mid-Atlantic; the Medical Care for Children Partnership, a project in Fairfax County, Virginia; the Wolf Trap National Park for the Performing Arts; the Richmond Ballet; and Theatre IV, a stage production company in Richmond.
 In 1996, Beyer co-chaired, with Lynda Johnson Robb, Every Child by Two, a project to immunize children in Virginia.
 She has been active in NARAL at the state and national levels, and in 2006 was honorary co-chair of NARAL's national fundraiser.
 Beyer spoke at the United Nations World Economic Ideas Sessions on gender equality, participated in the Geena Davis Gender in the Media panel on Women in Film.
-She served on a US Institute of Peace panel on gender issues in the Middle East and she was on the council that chose Pétronille Vaweka for USIP's Women Building Peace Award.
+With Marcia Carlucci, Beyer cofounded the Women Building Peace Award at the US Institute of Peace.
+She is pictured here interviewing Pétronille Vaweka of the Democratic Republic of the Congo, the 2022 Women Building Peace Award.
 She spoke at the 2014 Obama White House Summit on Working Families.

-Current activities
+Appointments and Board Engagement

-Beyer serves as an advisor to a range of arts and civic organizations, including Civic Nation, the American Film Institute, and the Better Angels Society.
-She serves on the board of the Wilson Center's Women and Public Service Project, the Geena Davis Institute for Gender in Media, the Library of Congress, The John W. Kluge Center Advisory Group, and Meridian International.
-She is a member of the International Women's Forum, is an advisory board member of Equal AI, and was appointed by the Virginia governor to serve on the Virginia Humanities Board.
-She is a partner in several real estate ventures and holds an interest in the Beyer Automotive Group with dealerships in Alexandria, Falls Church and Dulles.
+Beyer served on the boards of the Wolf Trap Center for the Performing Arts, Virginia Humanities, Wilson Center's Women and Public Service Project, The Woodlawn Plantation, The Library of Congress John W. Kluge Center, Women and Public Policy Program at the Harvard Kennedy School, and Meridian International.